eugenedm/digitalcoach/_posts/2020-02-16-p1-2-from-current-to-desired.md

 Start with this:

-"Imagine yourself now and yourself in one year from now.
-Two dots.
-Point A and point B."

-And ask the magic question:
+"Imagine one year passes.
+And, imagine you are one year older and smarter.

+And so I meet the older you and we have a conversation...
+And so I ask this question...

+What has happened in your life already that makes you so happy with your new results???"

+We are talking to them in the future because we need to know their goals and vision for the next year.

+And I believe it is the only way to make them happy about the desired outcome.
+They will tel you.

 "What has to have happened in your life so you feel great about  achieving your dream goals?"

 [Picture]

-You are that guide in the middle between point and A and point B.
+You are that guide in the middle between point A and point B.